On preconditioned Riemannian gradient methods for minimizing the Gross-Pitaevskii energy functional: algorithms, global convergence and optimal local convergence rate: On the Form of the Second-Order Sufficient Condition

 and

 Since the exponent $3/2 < 2$, the cubic remainder term dominates the quadratic term as $n \to \infty$.
 Now define the normalized sequence

-This sequence lies on the constraint manifold $\mathcal{M}$, and the second-order sufficiency condition is satisfied at $\phi_g$ .
+This sequence lies on the constraint manifold $\mathcal{M}$, and the second-order sufficiency condition is satisfied at $\phi_g$.
 However, for sufficiently large $n$, we have $E(\psi^n) < E(\phi_g)$, as shown by the following expansion:

-where the first equation is based on \eqref{C_t1}.
 This suggests that $\phi_g$ is not a local minimizer.
-Therefore, to prove that the second-order condition is sufficient to ensure the critical point is a minimizer, one must demonstrate that the scenario described earlier cannot occur.
-However, this verification is generally nontrivial, and for more general functionals, establishing such impossibility becomes increasingly difficult.
+Therefore, to prove that the second-order condition is sufficient to ensure the critical point is a minimizer, one must demonstrate that the scenario described earlier cannot occur for general functionals.

 This difficulty underscores the need for stronger conditions in the infinite-dimensional setting.
 Thus, we contend that the standard second-order sufficient condition requires uniform positivity (coercivity) on the tangent space: